boltthunderbolt/guess-the-number/README.md

 This is just a simple game that can be run in the terminal or Command Prompt.

 ### How to play?
+1. Select the difficulty level
-- Enter input according to the limits minimum and maximum numbers as requested by the program.
+2. Enter input according to the limits minimum and maximum numbers as requested by the program.
-- Enter numbers continuously until you get the answer.
+3. Enter numbers continuously until you get the answer.
-- After successfully getting the answer.
+4. After successfully getting the answer.
 Program ends.

 ### History:
 📅 03/07/2024